 As seen from above, a mortgage is a big financial commitment and making changes is going to be a challenge.

 With physical proof that you can maintain mortgage payments since your old partner moved, the lender may agree to your request to put the mortgage into your single name.
 However, Lenders like the idea that there are two people to pursue in the event of arrears occurring.
 To remove someone, they will carry out a brand-new affordability assessment, precisely in the same way as they would at the point of purchase.

-Whilst a lender may not accept a request, it’s always beneficial to speak with a mortgage advisor beforehand, as there may be other lenders who could agree to your transfer request.
+Whilst a lender may not accept a request, it’s always beneficial to speak with a mortgage advisor in Middlesbrough beforehand, as there may be other lenders who could agree to your transfer request.

 It can also be worth talking to family members to see if they can help you out to make life a little bit easier.
 They can do so by replacing your ex on your mortgage or by gifting you a lump sum to reduce the amount owed meaning your savings are able to contribute to easing your future mortgage payments.